AvihaiAdler/minesweeper/README.md

 #### Controls

 As expected the game is played with the mouse.
-Left click to reveal a tile, right click to mark it with a flag and (due to a design choice) the middle mouse button to reveal all tiles within an marked area
+Left click to reveal a tile, right click to mark it with a flag and (due to a design choice) the middle mouse button to reveal all tiles within a marked area

 #### Building an compiling